-The goal of a tilt-shift image is to make your subjects look like toys or miniature models; therefore, you should add blur to the background and foreground and increase the saturation.
+A tilt-shift image aims to make your subjects look like toys or miniature models; therefore, you should add blur to the background and foreground and increase the saturation.
 Vivid colors will enhance the effect you like to create.

 Can you tilt-shift with an iPhone or Android phone?

 You can tilt-shift with an iPhone and Android phone using third-party apps like Fotor, Snapseed, Instagram, and Lightroom for mobile.
 Take an exciting image, open the photo in one of the apps, use ‘tilt shift’ or ‘blur’ options to blur the background and foreground by using a linear or circular blur.

 Best tilt-shift apps for iPhone and Android phone

 I have put together a step-by-step plan to create a tilt-shift with your phone for each app.
 Here are my top 3 third-party applications to create the tilt-shift effect with your iPhone or Android phone.

 Click on one of the apps to read the step-by-step instructions on creating this effect.